kshedden/case_studies/methods/survival.typ

 h(t) equiv lim_(delta arrow.b 0)P(T <= t + delta | T >= t) / delta = lim_(delta arrow.b 0)(S(t) - S(t+delta)) / (delta S(t)).
 $

+For simplicity this definition does not consider left truncation, but the generalization is simple.
 The hazard function can be interpreted as the "instantaneous event rate".
 It has units of 1/time so is not dimensionless (the time units matter).

 It takes some practice to understand how to interpret this limit.
 If the time unit is "days" and the hazard is 0.001 at day 100, then this means that approximately 0.1% of the subjects at risk on day 100 will experience the event on that day.
 Note that this is an approximate statement since we are not actually taking a limit here.
 This approximate statement is closer to being true over time intervals where the hazard function is approximately constant.